swiftlang/swift-evolution/proposals/0466-control-default-actor-isolation.md

 The `-default-isolation` flag could allow a custom global actor as the argument, and the `SwiftSetting` API could be updated to accept a string that represents a custom global actor in the target.

 This proposal only supports `MainActor` because any other global actor does not help with progressive disclosure.
 It has the opposite effect - it forces asynchrony on any main-actor-isolated caller.
-However, there's nothing in this proposal prohibits generalizing these settings to supporting arbitrary global actors in the future if a compelling use case arises.
+However, there's nothing in this proposal that prohibits generalizing these settings to supporting arbitrary global actors in the future if a compelling use case arises.

 ### Infer `MainActor` by default as an upcoming feature